 2. About First Sentier Investors

-First Sentier Investors is a member of the Mitsubishi UFJ Financial Group (MUFG).
+First Sentier Investors is a wholly owned subsidiary of the Mitsubishi UFJ Financial Group (MUFG), a global financial group.

 3. Information we collect